 Sandboxes can be breeding grounds for parasites brought in by infected animals, such as cats, dogs, raccoons and rodents using them as giant litter boxes.

 Cat feces can contain various organisms that are not safe for humans to come into contact with.
 Contaminated feces can also infect other cats and animals.

 Children and cats can become infected with disease-causing parasites when they play in and use sandboxes.
 These diseases and parasites can easily spread to others.
 Worms are one of the more significant problems.
-Sometimes the infection isn’t obvious, allowing it to silently spread before diagnosed and treated.
+Sometimes the infection isn’t obvious, allowing it to silently spread before being diagnosed and treated.

 Many studies have been published in which researchers tested the surface sand from sandboxes.
 Their findings were disturbing more often than not.

 Diseases that Can Spread via Sandboxes

 The following disease-spreading parasites are particularly important in terms of sandbox exposure: